 All these questions are covered in our huge Air Purifiers Buying guide!

 My Best Picks

-Without any introduction below are the top picks from each category I selected on when I’d finished the reviews I’ve put together.
+Without any introduction below are the top picks from each category I selected on when I finished the reviews I have put together.

 The Haverhill HAP52010E is a really great purchase.
 It costs around $200, it covers spaces up to 538 square feet.
 And it has a lot of features such as 6 fan speeds, air quality indicator, automatic mode, night mode, filter check indicator, carrying handle, and even smoke and odor removal modes.
 Ideal for allergy and asthma sufferers and those with light chemical sensitivities.
 Another great choice is Whirlpool 510 (AP51030K) Whispure.

 Airpura R600 air purifier is very powerful, has 560CFM air delivery, carbon filter w/18lbs activated carbon, variable fan speeds, and long warranty.
 This air cleaner is the excellent air-purifying solution for those who suffers from asthma.
 Made by Canada-based Airpura Industries.

 Austin air allergy machine is very well made, built of quality material.
 It is powerful.
 It has great purification, 360° air intake, casters for easy move, color choice, very little maintenance, long filters life.
 Removes dust, pollen, tobacco smoke, chemical vapors, gasses, viruses, bacteria, and more.